Memetics

 I know this sounds like a story from some bad conservative novel, but it is not unheard of for rooms full of PhDs to applaud when someone says that, for example, witchcraft is just another way of knowledge and that disputing factual claims to its power is cultural hegemony.

-To my ears it’s the emphases that make this sound uncomfortable, rather than the broad-stroke outline.
-On one hand I think that empirical fact is special in having a reality independent of human existence.
+To my ears, it’s the emphases that make this sound uncomfortable, rather than the broad-stroke outline.
+On one hand, I think that empirical fact is special in having a reality independent of human existence.
 On the other hand, I don’t suppose any of our epistemological methods give us perfect access to the reality I posit.
 Having claimed my beliefs are not, with 100% certainty, raw and unmediated rays of truth, I have opened the door to negotiating how certain my beliefs are, and admitting that other perspectives might have a point that I cannot dismiss a priori.
 I am all for admitting that our beliefs are uncertain and our categories subject to revision, otherwise why would I bother with statistics, which is my day job?
 Any specific claim generated by witchcraft is going to achieve a pretty low prior weighting in my decisions, however.

 Also, how about beliefs that are not about facts as such?
 Does human knowledge transmission at large deal mostly in transmission of precise factual claims about reproducible experiments, or is there a whole bunch of other stuff going on with an indirect relationship to facts about gross physical reality, and some kind of active role in creating whatever passes for facts in the negotiated social reality?

-Option B. We need the tools unpack the other propensities in the uses of the language around belief, and disentangle what is going with cheap talk and signalling.
+Option B. We need the tools to unpack the other propensities in the uses of the language around belief, and disentangle what is going with cheap talk and signalling.
 We do deploy belief in a variety of ways, often emotional, often figurative.
 1

 How good are we at forming good facty beliefs?
 Scott Alexander found the irritating case study of bodybuilders suggests…. tl;dr: We are not very good at facty beliefs?